Magnolia kachirachirai

 Magnolia kachirachirai (syn.
 Parakmeria kachirachirai) is a species of flowering plant in the family Magnoliaceae.
-It is endemic to Taiwan.
+It is endemic to southeastern Taiwan.

 This is a tree growing up to 20 meters tall.
 The leathery oval-shaped leaves are up to 12 centimeters long.
 It bears bisexual flowers with whorls of yellow tepals and many stamens.

 This species is known from just a few locations in fragmented habitat.
 Its populations are declining.
 Its habitat is cleared for human use and it is cut for timber.
 It is also grown as an ornamental.